likit/poppin/README.md

 Poppin
 ======

-Poppin uses BLAT to align a gene of interest to contigs from assembly.
+Poppin uses BLAT to align a gene of interest to contigs from assembly of multiple kmer lengths.

 Then it extract parts of a contig that match the gene and reassemble them to create a consensus sequence using CAP3.